rgandsam/magento-1.x-cert/Magento.md

 The basic EAV concept is storing data (values) for entities (models) in multiple tables, defined as a specific attribute.
 EAV models, like their flat-table counterparts, inherit from `Mage_Core_Model_Abstract`.
 The difference is in the resource model: while flat-table models inherit from `Mage_Core_Model_Resource_Db_Abstract`, EAV models inherit from the `Mage_Eav_Model_Entity_Abstract` class.

 ####Describe the database schema for EAV entities

+EAV entity types are defined in the `eav_entity_type` table, and then mapped to entities.
+Attributes are defined in the `eav_attribute` table, and various data related to attributes is scattered through the various `eav_attribute_` tables.

+####Describe the EAV entity structure and its difference from the standard core resource model

+EAV entities typically have an `entity` table, such as `catalog_product_entity`.
+While some data is usually stored alongside the entity in the `entity` table, the bulk of the data is stored in type-specific tables, such as `catalog_product_entity_decimal`, along with an `entity_id` that maps the data back to its parent entity and an `attribute_id` that matches the value to an attribute.

+This is different from a typical flat table model, which stores all data into one table.

+####Describe the EAV load-and-save process and its differences from the regular load-and-save process

+Load:
+First, the base row (entity) is loaded.
+Then the various attributes associated with the entity are loaded, and finally their values are retrieved from their respective database tables.
+This is different from the regular load process where all the data from a model is retrieved with one SQL call.

+Save:
+The attributes associated with the entity are loaded, then the attribute values are processed.
+The base row is saved, and the attribute values are saved into their tables.
+The regular load process just inserts the data, and doesn't have to deal with the multiple tables.

+######What are the advantages and disadvantages of EAV over flat table resource models?

+The main advantage of EAV over flat table resource models is it's flexibility: you can add nearly any piece of data you want to an entity without changing your database structure.

+The main disadvantage of using EAV over flat table resource models is that EAV is slow, because of the added SQL necessary to retrieve data from various tables.

+######How do load and save processes for EAV entities differ from those for flat table entities?
+What parts are identical?

+See the above answer.
+The identical part is that they both have to load/save from a base row; EAV also must load/save attributes.

+######